TheMitchWorksPro/NYCDSA_CR_WebScrape/README.md

 ## Guide To The Code Within This Project
 ### Web Scraping Code for Consumer Reports Site

+A number of interim files get created and then used by different code files in this process.
+You can find these files stored with the code in the folders where they are created/used.

 Run the code in this order:

 1. [Selenium Scripts to Scrape Indiv.
 Product URLs](https://github.com/TheMitchWorksPro/NYCDSA_CR_WebScrape/tree/master/WebScraping/):